elecfrog/Cpp-Design-Patterns/ch3 factory/factory-pattern.md

 - **Comparison**:
     - Factories are typically used when the creation is a one-step process.
 It simply returns a fully initialized object.
     - Builders are used when an object needs multiple steps to be created.
 It can be thought of as a multistep initialization.
+-
+## Inspiration Future Work
+It was general in the coding process, notice and remember whether should I use it!